 Who is the data controller?

-The data controller for the processing of your personal data described here is: Kivra Sverige AB (org. no. 556917-3544) Klara Norra kyrkogata 33, 111 22 Stockholm, Sweden E-mail: firstname.lastname@example.org
+The data controller for the processing of your personal data described here is: Kivra Sverige AB (org. no. 556917-3544) Klara Norra kyrkogata 33, 111 22 Stockholm, Sweden.
+Mail: firstname.lastname@example.org.

 Who has access to your data?

-The tracking technologies Kivra uses are provided by companies that process the personal data they receive from Kivra on behalf of Kivra, so-called data processors.
+Some of the technologies that Kivra uses on its websites and apps are provided by companies that process the personal data they receive from Kivra on Kivra's behalf, so-called personal data processors.

-The legal basis for Kivra's use of data processors is that Kivra needs to access services and functionality from other companies that Kivra cannot offer itself.
-Kivra then has a legitimate interest in being able to access these services and functionality.
-We ensure that the processing it entails is necessary to pursue that interest, and that our interest outweighs your right not to have your personal data processed for this purpose.
+The legal basis for Kivra's use of personal data processors is that Kivra needs to access services and functionality from other companies, which Kivra cannot offer itself.
+Kivra then has a legitimate interest in being able to access their services and functionality.
+We ensure that the processing this entails is necessary to fulfill that interest, and that our interest outweighs your right not to have your data processed for this purpose.
 You have the right to object to this processing due to circumstances in your individual case.
-More information about your rights can be found in the section "What are your rights?" below.
+You can find more information about your rights under the section "What are your rights?" below.

-If you want more information about our supplementary measures, you can always contact us, see the section "Where do you turn if you want more information or have complaints?" below.
+If you want more information about the safeguards we put in place, you can always contact us, see the section "Where do you go if you want more information or have a complaint?" below.

 What are your rights?

-For information about what rights you have in relation to Kivra's processing of your personal data in connection with Kivra's use of tracking technologies, please read the section "What are your rights?” in Kivras Information on the Processing of Personal Data.
+For information about what rights you have in relation to Kivra's processing of your personal data in connection with Kivra using tracking technologies, etc. on our websites and in our apps, we ask you to read the paragraph “What are your rights?” in Kivra's Privacy Notice.

-Where do you turn if you want more information or have complaints?
+What can you do if you want more information or have a complaint?

-You are always welcome to contact Kivra by email: email@example.com or telephone: 077-045 70 00 with questions about Kivra's use of your personal data.
+You are always welcome to contact Kivra by email: email@example.com or phone: 077-045 70 00 with questions about Kivra's use of your personal data.

-Kivra has a data protection officer (DPO) who oversees Kivra’s compliance with the GDPR.
-Kivra's DPO is Anna Mirsch Peiris.
-If you want direct contact with DPO, please write "DPO" in the subject line when you email firstname.lastname@example.org.
+Kivra has a data protection officer (DPO) who checks that we comply with the data protection regulation.
+If you want to have direct contact with the DPO, please write "DPO" in the subject line when you email firstname.lastname@example.org.

-If you believe that Kivra processes your personal data in violation of applicable data protection legislation, we of course want you to tell us about it by writing to email@example.com.
+If you believe that Kivra processes your personal data in violation of current data protection legislation, we of course want you to tell us, by writing to email@example.com.
 You also have the right to submit a complaint to the Swedish Authority for Privacy Protection, which is the supervisory authority for Kivra's processing of your personal data.
-For more information, go to the Authority for Privacy Protection's website www.imy.se.
+For more information, see the Swedish Authority for Privacy Protection's website www.imy.se.